-By now they're walking toward to a tent where the group of leaders are gathered.
+By now they're walking to a tent where the group of leaders are gathered.
 Haymitch stops short.
 "Carter?" he repeats.

 The overseer - a man from the Seam - is turned away from them but Haymitch notices the dark waves of hair.
 His stomach lurches and sinks at once as dread and disgust wash over him, and there's the tug of longing as well but it's for the past, not this particular ghost from it.

 Upon hearing his surname, Nathaniel turns and immediately levels a cool look at Haymitch.
-With a few quick words toward the other leaders, he steps out of the tent, closer to Haymitch, who refuses to stand still and moves closer as well.
+With a few quick words to the other leaders, he steps out of the tent, closer to Haymitch, who refuses to stand still and moves closer as well.
 They're close enough to embrace, Haymitch stupidly muses, knowing that there will be no such family reunion.

 "Well, look who's out and about."